 Sprinklermatic University’s Fire Protection Systems Program curriculum is designed to give students a general overview of fire sprinklers and fire protection systems.
 The curriculum provides a breakdown of the NFPA standards and other legislature that govern fire protection systems.
 Educational objectives are listed and will be met by students at the completion of the program.
 There are currently five courses which have been approved by the Florida State Fire College.
 Each course provides (3) CEUs to firefighters, fire inspectors, and fire instructors.
 At the completion of the 15 hour Fire Protection Systems Program, students will be awarded a certificate of completion, a “Sprink Geek” Member card, and a Sprinklermatic University challenge coin.

 The Sprinklermatic University facility contains a 500 GPM @ 100 PSI diesel fire pump fed by (2) 1,000 gallon holding tanks.
 The test header is piped back to the holding tank and the water is recirculated.
-The test header has pilotless nozzles and a nozzle to take a pitot reading.
+The test header has pilotless nozzles and a nozzle to take a pilot reading.
 The fire pump RPM’s (Speed) can be adjusted to illustrate several pump curves for training.
 The pump is complete with a controller including a jockey pump and jockey pump controller.

 Riser # 1: A Flow Control Valve with Fire Cycle Trim; this is an intricate system as it allows the system to be turned off.
 These valves have quick ON / OFF capabilities allowing for endless applications.